sofiacipolloni/blockbuster/README.md

 ---

 ###  Genre patterns
-Some genres show a higher probability of producing hits.
+Some genres show a higher probability of producing hits:
 - **Action and Adventure** movies: big budgets, big incomes, stable ROI, ratings 6–7.5;
 - 8% of **crime** films and 15% of **drama** ones have been evaluated as hits;
 - **Horror** tends to have low budgets and high ROI variance, meaning that small investments can lead to profitable hits;